 1. The user’s WhatsApp number is deleted.

-3. The times of the conversation aggregated to the week level.
+2. The times of the conversation were aggregated to the week level.
 This reduces the ability to identify an individual or their location at a particular time.

-4. We use other AI techniques to remove personal information in the form of unique identifiers that may have been shared with us.
+3. We use other AI techniques to remove personal information in the form of unique identifiers that may have been shared with us.
+This includes things like the names of businesses.

 How we analyse the data